MartinR20/tensorflow.nim/README.md

 ## Usage

-This packages basically consists of three parts.
+This package basically consists of two parts.
 The normal low level c++ wrapper meaning code like this:

 ```nim
 import tensorflow